 In combinatorics, a particular order of a certain number of objects is called a permutation.
 As I explained in my introductory post on combinatorics, the total number of permutations of k objects is equal to k! (k-factorial).

 Okay, so there are k! possible permutations (orders of the columns) for each k.
 Therefore, to calculate the number of all possible keys, we need to sum these factorials over all k, ranging from 2 to N:

 Notice that this time we’re summing from 2 to N (not N – 1) because changing the order of the columns allows you to create proper ciphertext even if the number of columns is equal to the length of the text.

-By the way, if you’re not familiar with the sum operator (the above notation), please take a look at this related section of my post about expected value.
+By the way, if you’re not familiar with the sum operator (the above notation), please take a look at my post about this notation.